-Implementation of visual bunds was committed to in the MPO EIS (ERM Mitchell McCotter, 1997) and is stipulated in conditions of Development Consent DA 92/97.
-Bunds have generally been proposed in more sensitive areas where close views require immediate screening, or where the additional height will be needed to lift the vegetative screens (i.e. along Wybong Road which lies directly adjacent to the southern extent of the MPO area [Figure 5]).
+Implementation of visual bunds was committed to in the MPO EIS (ERM Mitchell McCotter, 1997) and the discussed in the Project EIS (MACH Energy, 2021), and is also stipulated in conditions of Development Consent DA 92/97 (prior to its surrender) and Development Consent SSD 10418.
+Bunds have generally been proposed in more sensitive areas where close views require immediate screening, or where the additional height will be needed to lift the vegetative screens (i.e. along Wybong Road which lies directly adjacent to the southern extent of the MPO area [Figure 12] and along the northern boundary of North Pit).

-Where necessary, screen planting will be implemented on bund structures (Figure 5) to consolidate the visual effect of the bunds.
+Where necessary, screen planting will be implemented on bund structures (Figure 12) to consolidate the visual effect of the bunds.
 Screen planting will be undertaken on bund structures with an aim to achieve a groundcover of 70% or more, in order to reduce the likelihood of weed infestations.
 When screen planting along a visual bund, a layer of topsoil will be introduced and keyed in prior to seed planting, to assist vegetation establishment.
 An appropriate topsoil depth will be implemented along the bund, with an aim for topsoil depths above 100 millimetres (considering subsoil quality, topsoil availability, shape and erosion protection).
 Where topsoil is not readily available for use, an organic growth material or equivalent will be utilised.